 Palliative care provides an added layer of support for children and adolescents living with serious illness.
 It helps ensure that your goals as a family are at the heart of your child’s care.
 Palliative care can help to ease pain and other upsetting symptoms resulting from a condition or treatment.

 To be eligible, a child must:

-- Family/Caregiver Training – Training to family members and caregivers about how to provide complex care
+Family/Caregiver Training – Training for family members and caregivers about how to provide care to their child or youth

-- Expressive Therapies – Certified art, music, play, dance/movement or child life specialist to help the child and family members creatively express themselves
+Expressive Therapies – Certified art, music, play, dance/movement therapists or child life specialist to help the child and family members process their emotions

-- Family Grief Support/Bereavement Counseling – Counseling for the family to help during the child’s life and for up to six months in the event the child passes away
+Family Grief Support/Bereavement Counseling – Counseling for the family to help during the child’s life and for up to six months after the death of the child

 Introduction to the Pediatric Palliative Care Program